codio-templates/ThinkJava2/.guides/content/arrays-and-references-copying-arrays.md

 double[] b = Arrays.copyOf(a, 3);
 ```

+Copy both of these methods to the panel on the left within the `main` method to give them a try.
+To print the arrays and see what changes you are making you can use the `printArray` method.
+Run your code here.
+{Run!}(sh .guides/bg.sh javac codio-student-unit-exclude/ThinkJava2/code/ch07/ArrayExamples4.java java -cp codio-student-unit-exclude/ThinkJava2/code/ch07/ ArrayExamples4 )
  The second parameter is the number of elements you want to copy, so `copyOf` can also be used to copy part of an array.
 Figure 7.4 shows the state of the array variables after invoking `Arrays.copyOf`.

 ![Figure 7.4 Memory diagram of two variables referring to different arrays.](figs/array4.jpg)